chuckdries/sunhacks-19/slides/4-message-form.md

 ## 4. A form that takes input from users

-> TODO: we're introducing the message board here

-We'll combine our knowledge of templates with HTML forms to create a page with a text box where the user can enter their name and be shown a greeting.
+We're going to use forms with our knowledge of templating to create a page where users can leave messages for each other

 Activities

+1. Write a route that accepts messages and stores them, we'll call it `/message/`
-1. Write a form that sends the user's name to `/greet`
+2. Write a form that sends the user's message to `/message`
-2. Write a template that renders either a greeting, or a form to take the user's name
+3. Write a template that can render our form and messages
-3. Handle the form data and render it into the aforementioned template
+4. Write a route that passes all the messages into that template

 ### A quick primer on HTML forms